MicrosoftDocs/power-platform/power-platform/admin/manage-application-users.md

 4. Select **Users + permissions**, and then select **Users**.

-On the **Application Users** page you can view and manage application users.
+On the **Application users** page you can view and manage application users.

 :::image type="content" source="media/manage-application-user.png" alt-text="Manage application users":::